The appearance of the regular black hole with a stable inner horizon: The regular black hole with a stable inner horizon

 The Ricci scalar and the Kretschmann scalar are finite for arbitrary $r$, and thus the black hole has no curvature singularity.
 In the asymptotic limit $r\rightarrow\infty$, it also tends to the Schwarzschild solution.
 However, in the limit $r\rightarrow0$, it embodies a de Sitter core-type behavior

-It is worth noting that the surface gravity of the Cauchy horizon vanishes, i.e., $\kappa_-=0$, while that of the event horizon is nonzero, i.e., $\kappa_+\neq 0$.
-Therefore, the observer will receive a finite flux near the Cauchy horizon after a small perturbation \cite{1982RSPSA.384..301C}.
-Besides, based on the model by Ori \cite{Ori:1991zz} and the general DTR relation~\cite{Brown:2011tv}, it can be shown that the Cauchy horizon is stable~\cite{Carballo-Rubio:2022kad}.
+It is worth noting that the surface gravity of the inner horizon vanishes, i.e., $\kappa_-=0$, while that of the event horizon is nonzero, i.e., $\kappa_+\neq 0$.
+Therefore, the observer will receive a finite flux near the inner horizon after a small perturbation \cite{1982RSPSA.384..301C}.
+Besides, based on the model by Ori \cite{Ori:1991zz} and the general DTR relation~\cite{Brown:2011tv}, it can be shown that the inner horizon is stable~\cite{Carballo-Rubio:2022kad}.

 In order to investigate the shadow of the regular black hole, it is crucial to understand the trajectory of photons.
 Therefore, it is nature to study the global casual structure of the black hole by drawing the Penrose diagram.
 To draw the Penrose diagram, usually one needs to find the Kruska-type coordinate.
 But it turns out to be quite difficult and is not necessary \cite{Carter:2009nex,Walker:1970}.
 As described in \cite{Walker:1970}, the Penrose diagram is made up of some blocks that are glued together according to some given rules.
 The blocks of the regular black hole with $r>r_+$ and $r_-<r<r_+$ are quite similar to that of the RN black hole.
 But things become different in the case of the block with $r<r_-$.
 For RN black hole, $r=0$ is the singularity, thus the block with $r<r_-$ is a triangle, like Fig.\ref{r=0}, and the geodesic end at $r=0$.
 As for the regular black hole, $r=0$ is not a singularity.
 As a consequence, the geodesic can not terminate at $r=0$ and must be extended.
 Therefore, the block with $r<r_-$ of the regular black hole is not a triangle.